Reduce CM Noise in Your Power Supply with Impedance Balancing

-With the best PCB design tools in Altium Designer®, you can easily design your circuits and simulate an impedance balancing scheme for removing common-mode noise. standard stackup based on your manufacturer’s data and slash sheets for your preferred laminate materials.
+With the best PCB design tools in Altium Designer®, you can easily design your circuits and simulate an impedance balancing scheme for removing common-mode noise.
 You can also instantly capture your schematics in a blank PCB layout with a complete set of design tools in a single application.

 When you’ve finished your design, and you want to release files to your manufacturer, the Altium 365™ platform makes it easy to collaborate and share your projects.
 We have only scratched the surface of what is possible to do with Altium Designer on Altium 365.
 You can check the product page for a more in-depth feature description or one of the On-Demand Webinars.